danmeirosp/site-marriage/README.md

 # site-marriage
-wedding website held in web programming class
+wedding site held in a web programming class with teacher Diogo Cezar